You want to be smiling like the lady above, but you’re tired.

 Second: You confine yourself between specific pay ranges

-This may also not be such a bit problem if you’re starting from the bottom.
+That may also not be such a big problem if you’re starting from the bottom.

 However, once you’ve been working for a while and you’re already earning something, this becomes a big problem.

 Check this out: